herbayulet/bobobox-store/README.md

 # Frontend Engineer Skill Test
 This project is a React application that fetches and displays data from the Dummy JSON API (https://dummyjson.com/products).
-It includes a grid layout for products and a detailed product page.
+It includes a grid layout for products, a detailed product page and whislist page.

 ## Deploy on
 https://cozy-lebkuchen-7cd071.netlify.app/